donaldlab/OSPREY3/src/main/python/path/README.md

 ## Predicting Affinity Through Homology (PATH): Interpretable Binding Affinity Prediction with Persistent Homology

+Implementation of PATH+ and PATH- described in [*Predicting Affinity Through Homology (PATH): Interpretable Binding Affinity Prediction with Persistent Homology*](https://www.biorxiv.org/content/10.1101/2023.11.16.567384v3).

-*This repository contains the optimized inference code only.
+This repository contains the optimized inference code only.
 The training process and scripts for PATH are detailed [here](https://github.com/longyuxi/PATH-training).
-An open-source implementation of TNet-BP from TopologyNet (Cang and Wei, 2017) can be found [here](https://github.com/longyuxi/TopologyNet-2017).*
+An open-source implementation of TNet-BP from TopologyNet (Cang and Wei, 2017) can be found [here](https://github.com/longyuxi/TopologyNet-2017).

 ### Prerequisites